wilsonify/wilsonify.github.io/content/recipes/SWEET FRESH HERB SALSA200.md

 ## Instructions
 1 Throw everything together in a food processor and let that bitch run until everything is

 minced up.
 No food processor?
-Just mince everything up extra tiny by hand and mix that shit
+Just mince everything up extra tiny by hand and mix that

 in a cup.
 Done.